 The decision to provide a single card slot (vs. two with redundancy being the most import feature for the dual design) has been a hot topic lately.
 While I personally seldom use two cards simultaneously, as with the EOS R, the Z 6 and Z 7 are simply not the right camera for those who absolutely require that feature.
 Most cameras offering the dual card feature do not support the highest speed standard of the same type of memory card in both slots (added complexity), more slots require more space in the camera design and more slots increase the cost.

 Camera frame rate specs continue to become more complicated.
-While many modern cameras require giving up AF to reach their fastest frame rate potential, the Z 6 gives up AE (Auto Exposure) during the burst.
+While many modern cameras require giving up AF to reach their fastest frame rate potential, the Z 6 originally gave up AE (Auto Exposure) during the frame rate burst.
 Since the first frame in a burst is often captured in the same light as the last but subjects have likely moved significantly, I'm much happier giving up AE than I am giving up AF.
-With AE, the max frame rate drops to 5.5 fps.
+With AE, the max frame rate dropped to 5.5 fps.
+That is, until firmware update 2.00 removed the AE lock restriction during continuous high speed shooting.
+No longer is there a complication for using this mode.

 In this case, the bit depth of the RAW file being written also comes into play with 14-bit RAW files dropping the rate.